Best Energy Drinks in 2026: We Tried Them, So You Don’t Have To

 The Buzz: Strong and fast, with a slight crash later.
 Best paired with a rebellious attitude.

-Buyer Tip: Drink responsibly (and maybe brush your teeth after).
+Buyer Tip: Drink responsibly (and consider brushing your teeth afterward).

-The world of energy drinks in 2025 is as varied as ever—some are built for clean-living overachievers, others for candy-loving chaos goblins.
-Here's how our top five stack up:
+The world of energy drinks in 2026 is as varied as ever; some are built for clean-living overachievers, others for candy-loving chaos goblins.
+Regardless of your taste or energy requirements, there is an energy drink that is right for you!

 What is the healthiest energy drink on this list?